 Why is art the focus of the New Day Campaign?

-Currently, those who suffer from mental illness and substance use are more likely to be met with fear and judgment than with compassion and acceptance.
+Those who suffer from mental illness and substance use are likely to be met with fear and judgment rather than with compassion and acceptance.
 In the New Day Campaign, art is used as a humanizing antidote to prevailing dismissive attitudes, bringing people in as little else can — and once in, people can learn new truths about mental illness and addiction, and acquire accepting and compassionate attitudes toward those who suffer.

 I'd like to bring New Day Campaign activities to my community.
 How do I do that?

 Is the New Day Campaign a 501(c)(3)?